 - This provision was clearly not in the agreement.

-- Both parties were represented by Counsel.
+- Counsel represented both parties.
 Either party has a right to indemnification as it relates to marital debts.
 That obligation should have and could have been included.

-- Debtor could include the marital debts in his Bankruptcy case.
+- The debtor could include the marital debts in his Bankruptcy case.